cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ## Subfields

-A more complex selector enables you to specify the values for field of nested objects, or subfields.
+Use a more complex selector to specify the values for field of nested objects, or subfields.
 For example,
 you might use a standard JSON structure for specifying a field _and_ a subfield.